-During space flight missions, sensorimotor impairments may occur.
-Impairments may present as sudden performance decrements or failures.
-An individual sensorimotor baseline can be obtained on all exploration astronauts upon initial selection and repeated as clinically indicated and prior to space flight.
+Sensorimotor impairments may present as sudden performance decrements or failures.
+An individual sensorimotor baseline can be obtained on all exploration astronauts upon initial selection and repeated as clinically indicated and before space flight.
 Crews start missions in optimal condition.
-The nature of the requirements of duties (e.g., EVA, piloting and navigating tasks, and habitat tasks (experiment operations, human/computer interface tasks, and repair and maintenance tasks)) and their criticality need to be considered when assessing crew condition.
-In addition, the operational environments to be encountered (e.g., microgravity (in-flight) and reduced gravity (planetary surface)) also need to be considered.
+The nature of the requirements of duties, e.g., EVA, piloting and navigating tasks, and habitat tasks (experiment operations, human/computer interface tasks, and repair and maintenance tasks), and their criticality need to be considered when assessing crew condition.
+In addition, the operational environments to be encountered, e.g., microgravity (in-flight) and reduced gravity (planetary surface), also need to be considered.
 Application of the standards depends on the nature and duration of the mission and associated high-risk activities.

-There are four different measures that can be used to examine the complex integration of sensory stimuli and motor responses.
-It is highly likely that data collection along one dimension/ modality may affect or interact with data collection along another dimension/modality.
-Information on the four different measures is shown below.
+There are five different measures that can be used to examine the complex integration of sensory stimuli and motor responses.
+It is highly likely that data collection along one dimension/modality may affect or interact with data collection along another dimension/modality.
+Information on the five different measures is shown below.

-1. General Sensory Motor status can be broken down as follows: significant health issues, or transient or resolving events, that interfere with activities; diminished vision, hearing, language ability, strength, or sensory function; impaired executive function; inability to see, speak, hear, ambulate, or move; and unconsciousness or diminished consciousness, or intractable pain.

-2. Motion sickness can be broken down as follows: transient motion sickness with Graybiel Motion Sickness Severity Level of M IIa (< 7 points); exacerbated or repetitive symptoms of motion sickness that are mission-impacting that exceed the Graybiel Motion Sickness Severity Level of M IIa (> 7 points); and unresolved/incapacitating motion sickness.

-3. Perception can be broken down as follows: transient illusions; any repetitive or persistent illusions with operational impact; and persistent illusions that significantly impair the crewmember's ability to perform or that pose a danger to the mission or crew.
+- 1. General Sensory Motor status can be broken down as follows: significant health issues, or transient or resolving events, that interfere with activities; diminished vision, hearing, language ability, strength, or sensory function; impaired executive function; inability to see, speak, hear, ambulate, or move; and unconsciousness or diminished consciousness, or intractable pain. - 2.
+Motion sickness can be broken down as follows: transient motion sickness with Graybiel Motion Sickness Severity Level of M IIa (<7 points), exacerbated or repetitive symptoms of motion sickness that are mission-impacting that exceed the Graybiel Motion Sickness Severity Level of M IIa (>7 points), and unresolved/incapacitating motion sickness. - 3.
+Perception can be broken down as follows: transient illusions, any repetitive or persistent illusions with operational impact, and persistent illusions that significantly impair the crewmember's ability to perform or that pose a danger to the mission or crew. - 4.
+Changes in gaze control and associated alterations in visual acuity should not exceed levels that impact performance of critical mission tasks. - 5.
+Disturbances in postural equilibrium and gait control should not exceed levels that impact the ability to complete critical mission tasks.

-4. Gaze Control Performance can be broken down as follows: gaze battery test score (value greater than 10^{th} percentile relative to baseline score); gaze battery test score (value less than 10^{th} percentile but greater than 5th percentile relative to baseline score); and gaze battery test score (value less than 5th percentile relative to baseline score).

-The most common sensorimotor difficulties encountered in space flight are space motion sickness (SMS) and post-flight neurovestibular symptoms.
+The most common sensorimotor difficulties encountered in space flight are SMS and post-flight neurovestibular symptoms.
 SMS is routinely controlled with pharmacological countermeasures.

-The functional neurologic assessments listed above allow motor and sensory performance ratings to be applied such that the crewmember's inability to complete complex mission critical tasks can be determined, based on neurologic decrement.
+The functional neurologic assessments listed above allow motor and sensory performance ratings to be applied such that the crewmember's inability to complete complex mission-critical tasks can be determined, based on neurologic decrement.